Computability Theory, Nonstandard Analysis, and their connections: Introduction

-With regard to structure, we introduce Reverse Mathematics and Nonstandard Analysis in Section \ref{base}.
-In Sections \ref{indie} and \ref{weak}, we introduce the special and weak fan functionals $\Theta$ and $\Lambda$ via specifications of their behaviour.
-Their basic computational properties are investigated in Sections \ref{indie}-\ref{weak}, namely that no type two functional (including the Suslin functional corresponding to $\FIVE$) can compute any instances of $\Theta$ and $\Lambda$ in the sense\footnote{We always use Kleene's schemes S1-S9 (See e.g.\ \cites{longmann,Sacks.high}) as the meaning of `computable' in this paper, unless explicitly stated otherwise.} of Kleene's schemes S1-S9 (See \cite{longmann, Sacks.high}).
-We show that $\exists^3$, corresponding to second-order arithmetic, computes $\Theta$ and $\Lambda$, while there is an instance of $\Lambda$ which does not compute $\Theta$, even when combined with $\exists^{2}$.
+With regard to the structure of the paper, we introduce RM and Nonstandard Analysis in Section~\ref{base}.
+In Sections \ref{indie} and \ref{weak}, we introduce the special and weak fan functionals via specifications of their behaviour.
+Their basic computational properties are investigated in Sections \ref{indie}-\ref{weak}, namely that no type two functional (including the Suslin functional corresponding to $\FIVE$) can compute any $\Theta$ or $\Lambda$-functional in the sense\footnote{We always use Kleene's schemes S1-S9 as the meaning of `computable' in this paper, unless explicitly stated otherwise.} of Kleene's schemes S1-S9 (\cite{kleene1}; see also \cite{longmann}).
+We show that $\exists^3$, the functional corresponding to full second-order arithmetic, computes $\Theta$ and $\Lambda$-functionals, while there is a $\Lambda$-functional which does not compute any $\Theta$-functional, even together with $\exists^{2}$.

-We establish in Section \ref{forgo} basic results in the Reverse Mathematics of Nonstandard Analysis using well-known results in computability theory.
+We establish in Section \ref{forgo} basic results in the RM of Nonstandard Analysis using well-known results in computability theory.
 In Section~\ref{fargp}, we establish part of the above results regarding $\STP$, $\paai$, and $\Paai$ from \textsf{(T.2)} by making heavy use of the results in Section \ref{prim}.
-Furthermore, we study the computational properties of $\Theta$ and $\Lambda$ in detail in Section~\ref{hakkenoverdesloot}.
-As we shall observe, there is an instance of $\Lambda$ `closed on the hyperarithmetical', while there is no such $\Theta$.
-This difference then gives rise to a `phase transition' in Section \ref{weako}: $\paai+\STP$ proves $\ATR$ relative to the standard world, while $\paai+\LMP$ does not.
+For instance, negative results in \textsf{(T.1)} are used to obtain negative results in \textsf{(T.2)}.
+Furthermore, we study the computational properties of $\Theta$ and $\Lambda$-functionals in detail in Section~\ref{hakkenoverdesloot}.
+As we shall observe, there is a $\Lambda$-functional `closed on the hyperarithmetical', while there is no such $\Theta$-functional.
+This difference then gives rise to the following in Section \ref{weako}: $\paai+\STP$ proves $\ATR$ relative to the standard world, while $\paai+\LMP$ does not.
 We discuss connections to Kohlenbach's generalisations of $\WKL$ in Section \ref{kokkon}.
 We summarise our results in Section \ref{kloi} and provide directions for further research.